MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/workshop/trigger-approval.md

 The prior [First approval module](./first-approval.md) provided tasks and steps required to create a Contoso Coffee machine request and a simple Approval workflow that when triggered will send an Approval to you for approval.
 This module will extend this functionality by using a Power Automate Cloud flow to begin a business approval process when a Machine Request is created in Dataverse.

-> NOTE: If you are not familiar with what Approvals are in Power Platform the [Get started with approvals](/power-automate/get-started-approvals) provides some examples of what can be achieved with the Standard Power Platform Approvals Connector.
-The Approvals Kit extends Approvals scenarios with additional features discussed below.
+> NOTE: If you are not familiar with what Approvals are in Power Automate the [Get started with approvals](/power-automate/get-started-approvals) provides some examples of what can be achieved with the Standard Power Platform Approvals Connector together with Power Automate.
+The Approvals Kit extends Approvals scenarios like these with additional features discussed below.

 ## Give me an example